itsdfish/RetirementPlanners.jl/docs/src/advanced_example.md

 ### Adaptive Withdraw

-In this simulation, we will use the function `adaptive_withdraw` to specify the withdraw strategy.
-Rather than withdrawing a fixed amount each time step, `adaptive_withdraw` will withdraw more money during periods of high growth, subject to the contraint that a minimum required amount is withdrawn if funds permit.
+In this simulation, we will use the type `AdaptiveWithdraw` to specify the withdraw strategy.
+Rather than withdrawing a fixed amount each time step, `AdaptiveWithdraw` will withdraw more money during periods of high growth, subject to the contraint that a minimum required amount is withdrawn if funds permit.

-`adaptive_withdraw` has the following parameters:
+`AdaptiveWithdraw` has the following fields:
 - `start_age`: specifies age at which funds are withdrawn from the investments.
 - `income_adjustment`: allows you to subtract a portion of the your income (e.g., social security or pension) from the investment amount.
 Doing so, would provide the opportunity for the investments to grow.
 - `percent_of_real_growth`: specifies the percent of real growth withdrawn.
 If real growth in one month was `$`6,000, and `percent_of_real_growth = .5`, the withdraw amount would be `$`3,000.
 However, the withdraw amount cannot be less than the amount specified by the parameter `min_withdraw` (unless the total investments are less than `min_withdraw`).